GuanRunwei/Achelous/README.md

     wl_seg_path = "E:/Big_Datasets/water_surface/benchmark_new/WaterScenes_new/waterline/SegmentationClassPNG/SegmentationClassPNG" \
     num_classes_seg = 9

-- If you want to segment radar point clouds, define the path of point cloud files with csv format, and change the class number of point segmentation
+- If you want to segment radar point clouds, define the path of point cloud files with csv format, and change the class number of point segmentation.
+You could also change the name fields of features and label of point cloud.

   > radar_pc_seg_path = "E:/Big_Datasets/water_surface/benchmark_new/WaterScenes_new/radar/radar_0220/radar" \
     radar_pc_seg_features = ['x', 'y', 'z', 'comp_velocity', 'rcs'] \